parkin/drndic-website/news/_posts/2015-02-07-Philly-Materials-Day.md

 ---
 layout: post
-title: "Drndić Lab at Philly Maetials Day 2015"
+title: "Drndić Lab at Philly Materials Day 2015"

 # Anything used in the excerpt goes above the <!--more--> tag.
 ---